johnbywater/quantdsl/README.md

 from quantdsl.interfaces.calcandplot import calc_print_plot
 ```

-### Lift

-The examples here use the `Lift` element to generate deltas with respect each period for each market.

 If you run these examples, the deltas for each market in each period will be calculated, and estimated risk neutral
  hedge positions will be printed for each market in each period, along with the overall fair value.
 A plot will be
  displayed showing underlying prices, the cumulative hedge positions, and the cummulate cash position from the hedge